What I Inspect

 Don't make a huge purchasing mistake.
 Have an experienced professional inspect your home prior to purchase to help omit possible costly surprises and disappointments.

-Don't risk your family's health by not checking for radon gases and other environmental concerns.
+Don't risk your family's health by not checking for environmental concerns.

 A quality home inspesction will help you plan ahead and budget your future expenses.

 - Windows and doors

 - Water penetration

 - Heating system